 Throughout the 12-month, program, students will complete five courses (15 credits) and 45+ field hours*.
-Classes begin five times throughout the year and students can choose to start courses in August, October, January, March, or June of each year.
+Classes start in the summer each year.
 Our program modules run from Monday through Sunday, with the bulk of assignments due on Sunday to allow teachers to plan around their demanding work schedules.

 With multiple years of combined K-12 teaching and leadership experience, our ESL faculty challenge student thinking and allow students to share authentic experiences to enrich learning.Meet Our Faculty

 During the practicum experience, candidates will have the opportunity to complete field hours in an ESL setting.
 In this course, candidates will select a variety of assignments related to their practicum experience.

 The grade levels for the practicum must correspond with the endorsement being sought.

 Please note: Endorsements offered at the graduate level are based on the Rule 24 Standards for the State of Nebraska.
 Nebraska endorsements may or may not be eligible to be added to out-of-state teaching certificates.
 Teachers seeking to add an endorsement to their out-of-state teaching certificate must consult with their state’s Department of Education to confirm endorsement and certification requirements in their state.

 Midland does allow students to transfer previous graduate-level ESL coursework into this program.
 Connect with an advisor to discuss any previous coursework completed to see if it may transfer.Connect with Us